 - Combine flour, salt and sugar with a light whisk.

 - Add the shortening.
-With a dough blender or your hands work the shortening into the dry ingredients until it's in pea-size pieces.
+With a dough blender or your hands work the cold butter cubes into the dry ingredients until it's in pea-size pieces.

 - Add cold water and milk 1 tablespoon at a time, tossing with fork until all flour is moistened and the dough comes together.